runt1me/LennyC2/README.md

 ## What if Python isn't installed on my target?
 IDK, maybe install it yourself?
 Sounds like a good use for a stage 0.
 You could also bring along a valid, signed, statically-linked version of python to do the heavy lifting.

+## This uses third-party python modules that aren't installed on my target.
+That's a fair criticism, and I'm still trying to work out the cleanest solution.
+Current ideas include having a python core approach to dynamically loading modules, or just running the commands to do the pip installs.

 ## Wait, I have a better idea.
 I'll use PyInstaller or Nuitka to compile my python into an unsigned executable that also includes a python bootloader.
 That will never get caught.
 [Please see here for my response](https://www.youtube.com/watch?v=5hfYJsQAhl0)